nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 To be more precise, this is an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) that has [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as its `value.@type`.
 An IdentityFileReference stores the value of the `reference.truncated` property of the File within its `value` property.
 By [sending a suitable Request]({% link _docs_integrate/share-attributes-with-peer.md %}#send-and-receive-the-request), this IdentityAttribute can be shared with a `peer` of an already existing [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) or in the process of [establishing a Relationship]({% link _docs_integrate/establish-relationships.md %}).
-If the peer accepts the Request, a peer shared IdentityAttribute will be created for them and they will gain read access to the underlying File, that was [uploaded to the Backbone](#upload-a-file).
+If the peer accepts the Request, a PeerIdentityAttribute will be created for them and they will gain read access to the underlying File, that was [uploaded to the Backbone](#upload-a-file).
 For the sender an own shared IdentityAttribute will be created.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/849a579c-15c6-4b9a-a652-ea51c31bb622" id="bJaM.8pgwNP3"></iframe></div>